masc-ucsc/docs/docs/pyrope/04-variables.md

   elements, it is equivalent to write `first..<(first+last)`.

 When used inside selectors (`[range]`) the ranges can be open (no first/last specified) or use negative numbers.
-The negative number is to specify the distance from last.
+Ranges only work with positive numbers, a negative number is to specify the distance from last.

 * `[first..<-val]` is the same as `[first..<(last-val+1)]`.
 The advantage is that the `last` or size in the tuple can be unknown.